isfopo/windchimes/README.md

     - [x] use Web Audio API to play and stop chimes
     - [x] add samples for metal chime sound
     - [x] create placeholder SVG for each chime
-    - []
+    - [x] Ring on mouse over
+    - [ ] map to call stopChime on each Chime component on clear button

 - Week 2
-    - [] setup scale presets ( Major, Minor, Javanese Pelog, etc. )
+    - [ ] setup scale presets ( Major, Minor, Javanese Pelog, etc. )
-    - [] add more timbres / materials ( Bamboo, Synth, etc. )
+    - [ ] add more timbres / materials ( Bamboo, Synth, etc. )
-    - [] make
+    - [ ] make dropdown menu to select material
+    - [ ] automatically update mateials of chime

 - Week 3
+    - [ ] Set up saving system that adds user defined scales
-    - [] Set up cookies to save user defined scales afetr close
+    - [ ] Set up cookies to save user defined scales afetr close

 - Week 4
+    - [ ] Add React Router to add scale and material choices to URL

 - Week 5
+    - [ ] Polish UI to make a simple and elegant interface
+    - [ ] Each chime should have an SVG that is larger for lower notes and different look based on selected material
+    - [ ] Create an SVG of a "braket" that "holds" the chimes.
+This should expand to fit more chimes.

 - Week 6
-    -

-- Week 7
-    - [] Polish UI to make a simple and elegant interface
-    - [] Each chime should have an SVG that is larger for lower notes and different look based on selected material
-    - [] Create an SVG of a "braket" that "holds" the chimes.
-This should expand to fit more chimes.

-- Week 8
-    - [] Deploy Web app
+    - [ ] Deploy Web app
-    - [] Create Electron app
+    - [ ] Create Electron app
-    - [] Create PWA
+    - [ ] Create PWA